 Example of the general procedure in the event of the unauthorized use of works:

-An artist whose work is being used without authorization should first place great importance on preserving the evidence.
+An artist or creative whose work is being used without authorization should first place great importance on preserving the evidence.
 For example, if an image was printed, the artist should obtain a copy of the magazine or book.
 In the event of unauthorized use on the Internet, the exact day and time and the web address on which the image was visible should be noted.
 It is advisable to ask an uninvolved witness to put down this information in writing.

 After this, the person responsible for the copyright infringement should be identified.
 The imprint or legal notice can be helpful in the case of newspapers, magazines, books, the Internet, etc. If the website does not feature a legal notice, the owner of the site can be found through the domain name (web address) with the help of the German Network Information Center or the Internet Network Information Center.
 If the owner of the domain is not himself/herself responsible for the infringement, he/she can at least provide information about the person who is.

-Once the person responsible has been identified, the artist should require him/her in writing to stop using the work.
+Once the person responsible has been identified, the artist or creative should require him/her in writing to stop using the work.
 This should be done sending a registered letter with a return receipt, requesting that the person in question stop the unauthorized use within a certain period (at least seven business days) and obligate him/her to refrain from any further unauthorized use in the future.
 This cease and desist declaration may also contain a penalty clause, i.e. the opponent has to pay a certain sum to the artist every time he/she infringes on the artist’s copyright in the future.

 Moreover, reasonable compensation for the previous use may be demanded.
 A surcharge of up to 100% for copyright infringement is acceptable in German case law.

-In some EU countries, German legal claims can be enforced; i.e. a German artist has the same rights with regard to a copyright infringer living or headquartered in Belgium as he/she would vis-a-vis a German infringer.
+In some EU countries, German legal claims can be enforced; i.e. a German artist or creative has the same rights with regard to a copyright infringer living or headquartered in Belgium as he/she would vis-a-vis a German infringer.
 Some restrictions may apply and any claims within the EU should be enforced with the help of an experienced lawyer.

 In case of copyright infringers living or headquartered outside the EU, legal action is usually only practical if exceptionally high amounts of money are at stake.